Dreaming: Model-based Reinforcement Learning by Latent Imagination without Reconstruction: Experiments

 Table~\ref{tab:comp_sota} summarizes the training results benchmarked at certain environment steps.
-Their training curves are shown in Appx.~\ref{sec:learning_curves}.
+The results show the mean and standard deviation averaged 4 seeds and 10 consecutive trajectories.
+This table shows a similar result as in \cite{hafner2019dreamer} that decoder-free Dreamer with the vanilla contrastive objective $\nceloss$ degrades the performances on most of tasks than decoder-based Dreamer with $\mathcal{J}^{\mathrm{likelihood}}$.
+In the following discussions, we use the decoder-based Dreamer as a primary baseline.
 (A) We put much focus on these difficult tasks and it can be seen that \proposedmethod{} consistently achieves better performance than Dreamer.
 Hence, this indicates that the decoder-free nature of the proposed method successfully surmounts the \textit{object vanishing} problem.
 In addition, \proposedmethod{} achieves outperforming performance than the leading MFRL methods.
 (B) On other manipulation tasks, there are no significant difference between \proposedmethod{} and Dreamer because the key objects are large enough.
 (C) Since the pole-swingup tasks also cause vanishing of thin poles, \proposedmethod{} takes better performance than Dreamer.
 (D) \proposedmethod{} lags behind the Dreamer on 3 of 4 locomotion tasks, i.e., planar locomotion tasks (Walker-walk, Cheetah-run and Hopper-hop).
 On these tasks, the cameras always track the center of locomotive robots, and this causes the key control information (i.e., velocity) to be extracted from the background texture.
 We suppose that this \textit{robot-centric} nature makes it difficult for the contrastive learner to extract such information because only robots' attitudes provide enough information to discriminate different samples.

 Figure~\ref{fig:cpc_recons} shows video prediction by Dreaming, in which principal features for control (e.g., positions and orientations) are successfully reconstructed from the embeddings learned without likelihood objective.
 However on Cheeta-run, another kind of \textit{object vanishing} arises; the checkered floor pattern, which is required to extract the velocity information, is vanished.